justinpenner/TalkingLeaves/README.md

 # 🍃 TalkingLeaves

-TalkingLeaves is a [GlyphsApp](https://glyphsapp.com/) plugin to explore the world's languages and writing systems.
+TalkingLeaves is a [GlyphsApp](https://glyphsapp.com/) plugin to explore the world’s languages and writing systems.
 It also comes with useful features to show you what languages your font already supports, and which glyphs are needed to support more languages.

 ![Screenshot of the TalkingLeaves plugin window](screenshot.png)